Silicon: benefits, dosage, contraindications

 Properties

-In animal research, a silicon deficiency led to significant structural abnormalities of the skull and long bones, strongly suggesting that silicon is necessary for normal bone development.
-Human research has shown that increased dietary intake of silicon is associated with increased bone mineral density in premenopausal men and women.
-Other human studies have demonstrated an association between silicon intake and trabecular bone volume and bone mineral density (BMD) in osteoporotic subjects and between markers of bone formation and BMD in women with low bone mass.
+In animal research, a silicon deficiency caused major structural abnormalities of the skull and long bones, strongly suggesting that silicon is necessary for normal bone development.
+Human research has shown that increased dietary silicon intake is associated with increased bone mineral density in men and premenopausal women.
+Other human studies have demonstrated an association between silicon intake and trabecular bone volume and bone mineral density (BMD) in osteoporotic subjects, and between markers of bone formation and BMD in women with low bone mass.
 Orthosilicic acid appears to stimulate osteoblasts in humans.
-In vitro research suggests that the mechanism of action of silicon includes stimulation of collagen synthesis and other molecules associated with extracellular matrix formation.
+In vitro research suggests that the mechanism of action of silicon includes stimulation of collagen synthesis and other molecules associated with production of the extracellular matrix.

 Usages associés

-Silicon enables the formation of collagen, elastin, and structural glycoproteins.
-It induces or regulates fibroblast multiplication and promotes the formation of fibrous proteins (mainly represented by collagen and elastin).
+Silicon enables the formation of collagen, elastin and structural glycoproteins.
+It induces or regulates fibroblast proliferation and promotes the formation of fibrous proteins (mainly represented by collagen and elastin).
 These fibers are responsible for the suppleness and elasticity of connective tissue.
-Silicon concentrates in the skin and even more in nails, fur, and hair.
+Silicon concentrates in the skin and even more so in nails, body hair and hair.
 It contributes to the strength and high resistance of keratinized tissues.
-Low levels have been observed when keratinization is incomplete (Psoriasis, exfoliative dermatosis) and high levels in case of hyperkeratinization.
+Low levels have been observed when keratinization is incomplete (psoriasis, exfoliative dermatitis) and high levels in cases of hyperkeratinization.
 Furthermore, skin aging is correlated with a decrease in silicon.
-Silicon also prevents hair loss and in some cases, promotes regrowth.
+Silicon also prevents hair loss and, in some cases, promotes regrowth.

 Usages associés